 Well do I?
 Because sometimes it feels like you do!
-The question has comes up for me year after year as I berate myself for not be that positive, happy go lucky person who sees the world through rose tinted glasses.
+The question has come up for me year after year as I berate myself for not be that positive, happy go lucky person who sees the world through rose-tinted glasses.
 Who is that person???
 Are they real?
-I think so….
+I think so…

 The clincher for me was the idea that this is just where I’m at ‘right now’.
 Even though I’d signed myself off as a person with ‘a tendency towards melancholy’ and ‘not capable of the levels of elation I see in the people around me’ he saw it as the way I was right now, acknowledging in me the right and ability to change as and when I was ready.
 It’s taken 26 years for a response like that, and how valuable and self-affirming that response was!

-It makes me worry for people who really are mentally unwell too.
+It makes me worry about people who really are mentally unwell too.
 I’m not mentally unwell (though some would argue with that lol).
-But what for those who are and just don’t have the strength to see anything positively at this point in time?
+But what for those who are and just don’t have the strength to see anything positive at this point in time?
 Do we force our happy interpretations on them hoping they eventually see it our way?

 These articles have been written and shared anonymously.
 We have respected the authors’ wishes to remain anonymous.